oomlout/oomlout-LAZE/README.md

 ##### Issues
 * Patterned brushes do not work.
 * Sometimes obejects with white fill are included, these hide lines that the laser will still cut.

+#### Illustrator (Direct)
+1. Create a new file.
+(Use RGB colour space)
+2. Copy and paste the parts you want to cut.
+3. Expand all text.
+4. Ungroup all expanded text.
+5. Make sure all colours are true RGB values (ie blue 255,0,0)
+6. Export
+  1. File format (Autocad - DXF).
+  2. Maximum editability
+  3. Version 2010-2011-2012.
+  4. Units inches.
+  5. Scale factor (1:1)
+  6. Export selected only.

+####  Issues
+* Text needs to be expanded and ungrouped.
+Otherwise imports as black only.
+* Scaling is an issue.
+The laser cutter expects inches, and you need to keep a 1:1 ratio when exporting from illustrator.

 ##### Post Processing
 * Import into Corel